 So imagine my surprise and delight when Manassas Guns and Ammo Warehouse calls and told me “Your Hi-Point is here.”
 Hi-Point’s marketing mavens had decided to send us a C9 after all.
 Pistol in-hand, it was finally time to get down to business.
 I was ready for the C9 to exceed my expectations, expecting it to blow me away.
 At $155, that wouldn’t be hard to accomplish.

 The Hi-Point C9 ships with a rear Ghost-ring sight (as well as an extra rear peep sight, FYI).
 Too bad that extra bit of plastic wasn’t added to the nearly-impossible-to-operate-from-a-firing-grip safety.
 Hi-Point calls it the “quick on/off thumb safety.”
 Operating the switch is about as fast as a herd of turtles stampeding through peanut butter uphill.
 In January.
 Flicking the thumb safety in a firing grip requires a good deal of effort; it must be pressed firmly, like a square peg through a round hole.
 Worse, it can be left at any degree of on/off while you’re manipulating it.

 Ergonomically, the Hi-Point C9 fits the hand decently enough.
 The Hi-Point rep told me the gun needs a beefy slide to compensate for both the single-action blowback design and the pistol’s light polymer frame.
-(The mass of the slide keeps the breech closed until the round has exited the barrel, then the energy imparted by the fired round operates the slide and cycles the pistol.)
+(The mass of the heavy slide keeps the breech closed until the round has exited the barrel, then the energy imparted by the fired round operates the slide and cycles the pistol.)
 The C9’s slide borders on behemoth.
 Somehow, the folks at Colt had figured out how to make their blowback pistol slides not-so gianormous right around 1900 when they introduced the model 1903 and 1908 hammerless pistols.
 They must have been using technology from the future.